miracuse/miracuse.github.io/docs/more_resources/magic/example_magic.md

 > Spells

 -   _Searing Light (Spirit of Light + Fire)_: Create a concentrated beam of light that sets anything it touches ablaze.
-Does two boxes of Physical damage.
+Does two boxes of Physical damage in a line.

 -   _Major Illusion: (Spirit of Light + Sound)_: Create an illusion that looks and sounds real, capable of motion and speech.
 You can puppet the illusion with small hand gestures.
-The illusion collapses after one hour.
+The illusion collapses after twenty-four hours.